Mokeira/healthverity/README.md

 ## Question 2
 #### Part a

-Write a program that reads in the names of two files from STDIN and outputs the number of strings they have in common to STDOUT.
-Each file contains 1 million strings of 32 characters, 1 per line.

 `question2.py` contains the solution for part a of question 2.
 The program reads in 2 files, compares their contents and returns the number of strings found in both files.
 The specifications of the contents of the files are provided in the assessment document.